.NET Blogs to Follow - The Ultimate List

-Doesn't really seem like a personal blog, but cannot figure out if it's a company blog or not.
+Doesn't really seem like a personal blog, but I cannot figure out if it's a company blog or not.
 With that said, Talking Dotnet offers some great posts about ASP.NET and related technologies.

 I have been following Mads, a fellow Dane, for years.
 Mads blogs a lot about web technologies and standards.
-He has been quiet for a couple of years, but it seems like a newly found love for ASP.NET Core, result in a range of new blog posts from Mads.
+He has been quiet for a couple of years, but it seems like a newly found love for ASP.NET Core, resulted in a range of new blog posts from Mads.

 The "happiest developer" in the world MVP Iris Classon writes a lot of good posts.
 You can catch Iris as a speaker on a lot of international conferences as well.

 If you are using any variant of ASP.NET, you are probably running on this guy's code.
-Phil were part of the team creating ASP.NET MVC at Microsoft, but have worked for GitHub the recent years.
+Phil were part of the team creating ASP.NET MVC at Microsoft, but have worked for GitHub in recent years.
 While the number of .NET related blog posts drastically decreased when Phil moved to GitHub, the posts are still very high quality.

 Much like Steve Sanderson, Ben doesn't blog a whole lot.
 But when he does, the posts are always long, thorough and very high quality.
 Ben blogs primarily around Azure and ASP.NET Core.